lsst-dm/jenkins-dm-jobs/seeds/README.md

    properties, seed jobs and authentication are configured here.
 * `ingress`: This is where we configure external access to jenkins.

-# Updating Jenkins - step-by-step guide:
+# Upgrading Jenkins - step-by-step guide:

 ## Backing up Current Jenkins State:
 Before Jenkins can be properly updated, the state must be backed up.